sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 >For a given customer id, query expression will filter top 5 order entries returned in descending when sorted by the order creation date property.

-Now start binding object table properties with `SalesOrderHeaders` Entity Set properties.
+Now start binding Object Table properties with `SalesOrderHeaders` entity set properties.

 In the **Appearance** section of the Properties pane, provide the below information: